aerogear/graphback/docs/intro/datamodel.md

 }
 ```

-This creates a one-sided relationship between the `Profile` and `User` models.
+This creates a unidirectional relationship between the `Profile` and `User` models.

 By default this maps to `profile.userId` in the underlying data source.
 Yon can customise this by adding `key` to the `@oneToOne` annotation: